open-wa/wa-automate-nodejs/README.md

 - You can use multiple license keys for each number.
 - Apart from adding your licenseKey to your config, you will need to change nothing else in your code.
 - An added benefit for members is priority on issues.
-- License Keys for the insiders program expire after a month when the feature becomes GA.
 - License Key request may be rejected.